ItsMotive/SQL-Cheat-Sheet/README.md

     ```
     - The ON clause specifies that a row in w1 should be joined with a row in w2 where w1.recordDate is exactly one day after w2.recordDate.
     - DATE_ADD(w2.recordDate, INTERVAL 1 DAY) adds one day to w2.recordDate, matching it with w1.recordDate.
       - This implies: w1.date = w2.date + 1 --> w2.date = w1.date - 1.
 Therefore w2.date is one day before w1.date.
+    - The whole process:
+      - Table will include w1.id
+      - Rows from table w1 will be joined with table w2
+      - It will compare current date from table w1 with previous date from table w2
+      - It will check to see if current date (table w1) temperature is higher than previous date (table w2) temperature